 Collections Care Specialist at Curae Collections Care, LLC

 With nearly 15 years of experience, Rebecca has worked with a variety of collections in storage and on exhibition in diverse media.
 Her career began as a registrar for an historical society in Florida.
-After graduating with her MA in Museum Studies from The George Washington University, Rebecca worked in preservation and collections management at the Smithsonian Institution for 11 years.
+After graduating with her MA in Museum Studies from The George Washington University, Kennedy worked in preservation and collections management at the Smithsonian Institution for 11 years.
 Her projects consisted of rehousing, exhibition installation, offsite storage management, object cataloging, deaccessioning and much more.

-In 2016, Rebecca completed a training in First Aid to Cultural Heritage in Times of Crisis (FAC) by the International Centre for the Study of Preservation and Restoration of Cultural Property (ICCROM).
+In 2016, Kennedy completed a training in First Aid to Cultural Heritage in Times of Crisis (FAC) by the International Centre for the Study of Preservation and Restoration of Cultural Property (ICCROM).
 This FAC course expanded her impact in helping institutions prepare for and respond to emergencies and disasters.
-Rebecca also served on the inaugural team of the Smithsonian’s Preparedness and Response in Collections Emergency (PRICE) for two years and the steering committee for the DC Alliance for Response.
+She also served on the inaugural team of the Smithsonian’s Preparedness and Response in Collections Emergency (PRICE) for two years and the steering committee for the DC Alliance for Response.
 She is a Professional Associate (PA) of the American Institute for Conservation (AIC).

 Principal, Linden Preservation Services, Inc.